minifast/dumbwaiter/README.md

 Roll back the "Snowman" stack's "dandruff" application:

   `dumbwaiter rollback Snowman dandruff`

+Run the sneakers recipe on all the angsty instances of the "Documentarian" stack:

+  `dumbwaiter run_recipe Documentarian angsty sneakers`

 List the stacks and apps in your OpsWorks environment: